2023 Solar Incentives Guide for Harrisburg, NC - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Harrisburg solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+To fully understand how the new Clean Energy Credit will apply to you, speak with your local Harrisburg solar installers.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-Like with federal incentives, these may include rebates, tax credits and more.
-Some incentives are ongoing, while others are offered for only a limited time.
-Local solar incentives could come from your county or municipality, or from the North Carolina government.
+Tax credits, rebates and more can be provided at multiple levels.
+On top of federal solar incentives, there are often state and local ones as well.
+Certain incentives are ongoing, while others are offered for only a limited time.
+These local incentives may come from your county or municipality, or from the North Carolina government.

 Next Steps for Installing Solar in Harrisburg